Managing Fibromyalgia Without Addictive Drugs

 If you suffer from fibromyalgia, you likely feel aches and pains all over your body.
 You can experience extreme fatigue—even from the moment you first wake up—that prevents you from functioning normally throughout your day.
 You may feel like you’ve overworked or pulled a muscle, even if you haven’t exercised recently.
 You may also feel a twitching, burning, or stabbing sensation in your muscles that just won’t go away.

 Because pain in the neck, shoulders, back, and hips is common, it can make exercise and even sleep difficult, no matter how fatigued you are.
-While fibromyalgia is mainly characterized by this overarching stiffness or pain, there are other symptoms as well, including headaches, abdominal pain, hypersensitivity to cold/heat, difficulty concentrating, incontinence, irritable bowel syndrome, and a dryness in the mouth, nose, and eyes.
+While fibromyalgia is mainly characterized by this overarching stiffness or pain, there are other symptoms as well, including headaches, abdominal pain, hypersensitivity to cold/heat, difficulty concentrating, incontinence, irritable bowel syndrome, and dryness in the mouth, nose, and eyes.

 In order to diagnose fibromyalgia, a doctor will conduct a physical exam and may also run blood tests or a thyroid test to rule out other illnesses with similar symptoms.
 Patients must experience widespread pain for at least three months before being diagnosed.